microsoft/vcpkg/docs/maintainers/vcpkg_copy_tools.md

 ### DESTINATION
 Destination to copy the tools to.
 This will be set to `${CURRENT_PACKAGES_DIR}/tools/${PORT}` if omitted.

-### DYNAMIC_DEPENS
+### DEPENDENCIES
-A list of tool's dynamic dependency library names.
+A list of dynamic libraries a tool is likely to load at runtime, such as plugins, or other Run-Time Dynamic Linking mechanisms like LoadLibrary or dlopen.
+These libraries will be copied into the same directory as the tool even if they are not statically determined as dependencies from inspection of their import tables.

 ### AUTO_CLEAN
 Auto clean executables in `${CURRENT_PACKAGES_DIR}/bin` and `${CURRENT_PACKAGES_DIR}/debug/bin`.